 Then there’s Spreepark.
 Originally built in 1969 and called Kulturpark Plänterwald, it changed its name to Spreepark in 1989.
 It operated until 2002 when the park faced bankruptcy and the owners fled to Peru with six of the attractions!
 Since then, it’s been deserted.
 Guided tours offered now and then, but it’s mostly closed to the public and guarded against entry.

 Now there is a fence running around the entire park, and a construction firm has set up at one end of the park for some kind of development.
-I walked around the entire perimeter trying to find a way in, and finally settled on crawling through a gap in the fence.
+I walked around the entire perimeter trying to find a way in, and finally settled on crawling through a hole under the fence – possibly made by a dog or badger.
 With the thick overgrowth, there was only so much I could explore, and I had earlier seen guards in the park, although they had cheerfully waved at me when they saw me inspecting another hole in the fence earlier.

 The park was certainly eerie.
 After 15 years, the attractions can hardly be recognized as such.
 Vegetation is everywhere, and only a handful of attractions remain.
 However, if you’re an enthusiast for exploring abandoned locations, this place is perfect!
 You could spend hours getting to every point of the park.
 Part of that might be spent dodging the guards, in case they’re less cheerful at seeing you on the wrong side of the fence.